Abdulelah01/EUREKA/DataCleaning/DataCleaningNotes.md

 ## Description of Data Source

 The project team was provided the data in Excel format.
 The Excel spreadsheet was composed of six sheets, Site, Visit, Veg (Vegetation), Macro, Seed and Species Attributes.
 Below you will find descriptions of each of the Excel sheets.
+We did not have any intellectual property constraints or licensing issues associated with the data.

 ### Site Data Description